-The materials used in this study were ripe sagabean (Adenanthera pavonina, L) from the ITI Serpong campus, South Tangerang.
-Tempe starter culture was obtained from Bandung (Raprima), banana leaves which were used as a cover during stage I fermentation.
-10% Salt Solution was used during stage II fermentation.
-The chemicals and media used were NaOH, HCl, TCAA, H2SO4, (Merck), PDA, NA, and MRS Agar (All media from Difco).
+The materials used in this study were ripe Sagabean [Adenanthera pavonina, L] from the ITI Serpong campus, South Tangerang.
+Tempe starter culture was obtained from Bandung [Raprima], banana leaves which were used as a cover during first stage fermentation.
+The second stage fermentation used 10% salt solution.
+The chemicals and media used were NaOH, HCl, TCAA, H2SO4, [Merck], PDA, NA, and MRS Agar [All media from Difco].

 The method in this research was descriptive quantitative.
-Sagabean tauco based was produced the same as manufacturing of soybean Tauco (Fig.1).
-This research was repeated 2 times.
-The parameters observed were microbiological analysis of the product during the process [8] which included the total yeast mold (using PDA media), the total bacteria (using Nutrient agar), and the total lactic acid bacteria (using MRSA media).
-To determine the role of the various types of microorganisms mentioned above, the measurement of Total N (Kjeldahl), Total Dissolved Solids [9] pH, and Ash content were measured.
-[10].
-The experimental design for data analysis results of Total microbe, total protein. pH, total acids, ash content, and total suspended solids were in Random Block Design with seven treatments (soaking process, mold fermentation, 0 weeks in a brine solution, 1 week in a brine solution, 2 weeks in a brine solution, 3 weeks in brine solution and 4 weeks in brine solutions) and the experiment was repeated two times.
+Sagabean tauco based was produced the same as manufacturing of soybean Tauco [Figure.1].
+This research was repeated twice.
+The parameters observed were microbiological analysis of the product during the process [8] which included the total yeast mold [using PDA media], the total bacteria [using Nutrient agar], and the total lactic acid bacteria [using MRSA media].
+The measurement of Total N [Kjeldahl], total dissolved solids [9] pH, and ash content was measured [10] to determine the role of the various types of microorganisms mentioned above.
+The experimental design for data analysis results of total microbe, total protein. pH, total acids, ash content, and total suspended solids were in Random Block Design with seven treatments [soaking process, mold fermentation, 0 weeks in the brine solution, one week in the brine solution, two weeks in the brine solution, three weeks in brine solution and four weeks in brine solutions] and the experiment was repeated twice.

 Figure 1.
-Research Flowchart of Saga Tauco Production Process
+Research Flowchart of Saga Tauco Production Process doi:10.1088/1755-1315/741/1/012019